Board of Directors

 Stephen Tan - Vice President, Advocacy

-Stephen is Managing Partner at Cascadia Law Group.
-His law practice focuses on environmental litigation, remediation, and causes serving the public interest.
+Stephen is an environmental lawyer and Managing Partner at Cascadia Law Group with a law practice focuses on environmental litigation.
 In addition to chairing WTA's advocacy work, he's also a board member for PCC Natural Markets.
-Stephen has hiked and run trails in every major mountain range in the continental U.S., but is especially partial to the North Cascades.
+Stephen has hiked and run trails in every major mountain range, canyonland and desert in the continental U.S., but is especially partial to the North Cascades.
 He's been on the WTA board since 2008.

 Craig McKibben - Vice President, Board Development